UKHO/docs/software-engineering-policies/Pipelines/Baseline_Policy.md

 Branch protection for main should be considered to avoid accidental or malicious commits to `main`.
 Consult [Branch Protection](BranchProtection.md) for further examples and detail.

-### Pipeline Environment Approvals
+### Pipeline Environment Approvals in Azure DevOps

-When setting up checks and approvals on a Pipeline Environment the default is often set to 30 days on the expiry, this behaviour is queuing builds for days until they expire, in the scope of this policy a set of default values should be followed depending on the target environment.
+When setting up checks and approvals on a Pipeline Environment; the default expiry is 30 days, this behaviour is queuing builds for days when they arent needed, in the scope of this a set of default values should be followed depending on the target environment.

 | Environment | Timeout |
 |-------------|---------|